murati-hu/PsBamboo/README.md

 # Start a new build or resume a pause build
 Start-BambooBuild -PlanKey 'PRJKEY-PLANKEY'
 Resume-BambooBuild -BuildKey 'PRJKEY-PLANKEY-2'

+#Execute all manual stages for a build
+Start-BambooCustomBuild  -PlanKey 'PRJKEY-PLANKEY' -ExecuteAllStages
 ```

 ### Project cmdlets